Labonnya/Earth-and-Beyond-Earth/README.md

 # Features

-**Clickable world map:** Users can explore various countries and view detailed information, such as basic country info, flags, sports, climate, unions, and oceans.
+**1. Clickable world map:** Users can explore various countries and view detailed information, such as basic country info, flags, sports, climate, unions, and oceans.

-**Chat system:** Users can engage in discussions and share insights about different countries and the solar system.
+**2. Chat system:** Users can engage in discussions and share insights about different countries and the solar system.

-**Quiz system:** Users can test their knowledge about different countries and the solar system with gamification feature.
+**3. Quiz system:** Users can test their knowledge about different countries and the solar system with gamification feature.

-**Interactive game:** Users can play an interactive game to learn about different countries and the solar system in a fun and engaging way.
+**4. Interactive game:** Users can play an interactive game to learn about different countries and the solar system in a fun and engaging way.

-**Solar system exploration:** Users can click on celestial bodies to access information and fascinating facts.
+**5. Solar system exploration:** Users can click on celestial bodies to access information and fascinating facts.

 # Video Demonstration